 Yes.
-With the exception of one project (CSI, Project ID 18a) all projects are located on CBWCD, IEUA, or SBCFCD properties.
-Please see Section 8 of the 2013 RMPU.32
+With the exception of one project (CSI, Project ID 18a) all currently identified projects are located on CBWCD, IEUA, or SBCFCD properties.
+Section 8 of the 2013 RMPU36 identifies project site locations.
+Additional opportunities, such as decentralized storm water and runoff LID type projects, will be identified as part of the IEUA LID Storm Water Plan, being prepared by the IEUA in 2016